-The rise of the idorsia-stricken Discordants known as Blood Nations (“Unity Project”) last year inspired within me a sort of “nationalist” streak, though Unity was less a threat than a nuisance then as it is at the time of this writing.
-I made World War II-esque propaganda posters featuring the Resurrection ankh, preaching “Ten thousand years to the Gotham Halo!”
+The rise of the edorsia⁵-stricken Discordants known as Blood Nations last year inspired within me a sort of “nationalist” streak, though they were less a threat than a nuisance at that time and even less so as of this writing.

+And furthermore, what was I really proud of?
 The problem was that I wasn’t really quite sure.
 The community, as I had come to know it, was nothing more than drama and sham politics, ascended club kids and vampire role-players one-upping each other endlessly.
-What was I so proud of, exactly?

 Well, around this time, I had come upon the first of no-good prospective Sires, but this one had a brain!
-(At least, I thought so at first.)
 And better than that, a library!
-I had come to find him through Lord Shaolin, and after
+I had come to find him through my Adra, and after

-exchanging a handful of illicit photographs and several months of explosive foreplay getting to know him on a deeply personal level, I had the opportunity to carouse through his collection of Sabretooth and Sanguinarium publications.
-Indeed, I believe this is where my adoration for the Sanguinarium had come from.
+exchanging a handful of illicit photographs and several months of explosive foreplay getting to know him on a deeply personal level, I had the opportunity to carouse through his collection of Strigoi Vii and Sanguinarium publications.
+Indeed, I believe this is where my adoration for the Sanguinarium era and traditions had come from.

-For what was likely the first time, I was introduced to the idea of Vampyres having a unique and beautiful culture unto themselves, built here on the paved streets of Gotham Halo.
+For what was likely the first time, I was introduced to the idea of Vampyres having a unique and beautiful culture unto themselves, something uniquely ours which was crafted here in my own city.
 I was inspired by the rituals and the history, and I was particularly caught on the idea of the Triumvirate—the seductive Kitra concubines, the mighty Mradu warriors and the priestly Ramkht sangomancers.
-I obviously came to identify most with the otherworldly Ramkht; I am hoping to get a tattoo of the caste sigil some time soon.
+I obviously came to identify most with the otherworldly Ramkht.

-As you might have guessed, this love affair didn’t last long, since the bastard was almost as emotionally abusive and manipulative as my ex, if not more so.
+As has become common knowledge, this love affair didn’t last long.
+The gas-lighting narcissist was more emotionally neglectful than any other lover I had known.
 Once my usefulness had run out, I was dropped like a daytime soap… but I had my inspiration, and my source of regional pride.